 The City Law School has two dedicated libraries.
 The City Law School Library (Gray's Inn Place) primarily supports students on professional programmes.
 It offers printed resources, study spaces and computer facilities over three floors.
-The book collection is located on the Lower Ground Floor (Entrance Level), Journals on Level 1 and Law Reports on Level 2 of the library.
+The book collection is located on the Lower Ground level (entrance level), journals on Level 1 and law reports on Level 2 of the Library.

-The City Law School Library (Northampton Square), located in the Innovation Centre, supports undergraduate and postgraduate academic study.
+The City Law School Library (Northampton Square), located in the College Building, supports undergraduate and postgraduate academic study.

 A team of professional staff are available to assist you with sourcing legal materials, researching the law and answering your queries.

-The Service Desk is located by the entrance; you may borrow and return library items here as well as at our self-service counter also on the Lower Ground Floor.
+The Library Service Desk is located by the entrance; you may borrow and return library items here as well as at our self-service machine also on the Lower Ground level.

 Staff will also be happy to assist you to collect a requested or Inter-Library Loan item or support you in managing your account.

-The library offers spaces for individual study across three floors; the Lower Ground Floor is designated for Quiet Study, with Levels 1 and 2 being Silent Study areas.
+The Library offers spaces for individual study across three levels; the Lower Ground Level is designated for quiet study, with levels 1 and 2 being silent study areas.

-In addition there is a Group Study room available on the Lower Ground Floor for those wishing to work collaboratively with colleagues.
-This can be booked online.
+Tthere is a bookable Group Study room on the Lower Ground Level for those wishing to work collaboratively with colleagues.

-Access to networked computers is provided on the Lower Ground Floor and Level 1 of the library.
+Access to networked computers is provided on the Lower Ground Level and Level 1 of the Library.

-Multi-Function Devices for photocopying, printing and scanning are located on the Lower Ground Floor.
+Multi-Function Devices for photocopying, printing and scanning are located on the Lower Ground Level.